Course Number and Title: MAT 285 Introduction to Proof

 - Use indirect proof methods, including contraposition and contrapositive, to show the validity of mathematical arguments.

-- Apply the principles of induction to logical argument.
+- Apply the principles of mathematical induction, including strong induction, to logical argument.

 - Analyze a logical argument using cases.